keptn/keptn.github.io/content/docs/0.8.x/integrations/custom_integration/index.md

 ## Keptn-service

+* must have a **subscription** to an event that occurs during the execution of a task sequence for continuous delivery or operations.
+* sends out a **started event** to inform Keptn about receiving the event.
-A *Keptn-service* is intended to react to certain events that occur during the execution of a task sequence for continuous delivery or operations.
-After getting triggered by an event, a *Keptn-service* processes its functionality and can therefore integrate additional tools by accessing their REST interfaces.
+* processes its functionality and can therefore integrate additional tools by accessing their REST interfaces.

-A Keptn-service can subscribe to various [Keptn CloudEvents](https://github.com/keptn/spec/blob/0.1.5/cloudevents.md), e.g.:
+* sends out a **finished event** to inform Keptn about its execution and the result.

+### Subscription to Keptn event

+A Keptn-service must have a subscription to at least one [Keptn CloudEvent](https://github.com/keptn/spec/blob/0.1.5/cloudevents.md).
+The event type to subscribe to looks as follows:

-- `sh.keptn.events.[task].triggered`
+- `sh.keptn.event.[task].triggered`

-### Implement custom Keptn-service

-If you are interested in writing your own testing service, have a look at the [jmeter-service](https://github.com/keptn/keptn/blob/0.7.1/jmeter-service).

-### Example: JMeter Service
+The `[task]` in the above example works as placeholder for tasks such as: `deployment`, `test`, `evaluation`, `remediation`, etc. In other words, the task defines the topic the Keptn-service is interested in.
+Assuming you writing a Keptn-service for testing, the event type would be: `sh.keptn.event.test.triggered`.

+From a technical perspective, the Keptn-service has to listen on the `/` POST endpoint to receive this event.
+The integration with Keptn is managed by a Keptn component - *distributor* - explained below.

+### Send a started event

-**Incoming Keptn CloudEvent:** The *jmeter-service* is a *Go* application that accepts POST requests at its `/` endpoint.
-To be more specific, the request body needs to follow the [CloudEvent specification](https://github.com/keptn/spec/blob/0.1.5/cloudevents.md) and the HTTP header attribute `Content-Type` has to be set to `application/cloudevents+json`.
-Of course, you can write your service in any language, as long as it provides the endpoint to receive events.
+Besides, the request body needs to follow the [CloudEvent specification](https://github.com/keptn/spec/blob/0.1.5/cloudevents.md) and the HTTP header attribute `Content-Type` has to be set to `application/cloudevents+json`.

+### Execute the functionality

-**Functionality:** The functionality of your *Keptn-service* depends on the capability you want to add to the continuous delivery or operational workflow.
+The functionality of your *Keptn-service* depends on the capability you want to add to the continuous delivery or operational workflow.
 In many cases, the event payload -- containing meta-data such as the project, stage, or service name as well as shipyard information -- is first processed and then used to call the REST API of another tool.

+### Send a finished event

-**Outgoing Keptn CloudEvent:** After your *Keptn-service* has completed its functionality, it has to send a CloudEvent to the event broker of Keptn.
+After your *Keptn-service* has completed its functionality, it has to send a CloudEvent to the event broker of Keptn.
 This informs Keptn to continue a particular task sequence.

+## Deployment and service template

-**Deployment and service template:** A *Keptn-service* is a regular Kubernetes service with a deployment and service template.
+A *Keptn-service* is a regular Kubernetes service with a deployment and service template.
 As a starting point for your service the deployment and service manifest of the *jmeter-service* can be used, which can be found in the [deploy/service.yaml](https://github.com/keptn/keptn/blob/0.7.1/jmeter-service/deploy/service.yaml):

 ```yaml
 ---